 Need something worth waking up for in the mornings?
 These gluten-free low carb breakfast cookies are your answer!

-I love my cereals - keto cereals, of course.
-I make a mean crunchy granola and I've figured out how to make creamy low carb porridge with almond flour.
+I love my keto "cereals".
+I make a delicious crunchy keto granola and I've figured out how to make creamy low carb porridge with almond flour.

 It had to be cookies!